mangekyousharingan/project-template/README.md

-# project-template
+# Python FastAPI project template

-Python FastAPI project template
+### Template to quickly launch a new project.